abalmus/aurelia-ace-editor/README.md

 # aurelia-ace-editor

-> Note: This plugin is still in development.

 The `aurelia-ace-editor` is a custom element for Aurelia application.
 Which allows you easily embed an `ace` editor to your application.

 ## How to use